ng-Classic/ng-classic/aio/content/guide/dynamic-component-loader.md

 Next, you're targeting the `viewContainerRef` that exists on this specific instance of the component.
 How do you know it's this specific instance?
-Because it's referring to `adHost`, and `adHost` is the directive you set up earlier to tell Angular where to insert dynamic components.
+Because it's referring to `adHost`, and `adHost` is the directive you set up earlier to tell Angular Classicwhere to insert dynamic components.

 As you may recall, `AdDirective` injects `ViewContainerRef` into its constructor.
 This is how the directive accesses the element that you want to use to host the dynamic component.